SheelaRuthMay/fooddeliveryapp/README.md

 4. When user place the order, the items are added to orders.
 5. User can view their previous orders in the orders page.

+## Logout Module :

+1. User or Admin can logout from their account and still can view the menu items from the index page.

 # ADMIN ACCESS